 RELATED: We Become What We Think About

-It’s the human condition to encounter problems in life.
+It’s the human condition to struggle from time to time.
 But it’s not the human condition to fall prey to these problems.
-It’s up to you to decide whether you would wallow in negative emotions or figure out how to dispel them.
+It’s up to you to decide your course of treatment and the process you will take to

 There are many reasons, ranging from biological, societal, institutional, to psychological, that would make you ask, “What is wrong with me”.
 It doesn’t mean that you have a mental illness or that something else more serious is going on.
 Maybe you just need some time to realize that you’ve been feeling this way because of stress at work.